tonythinkpalm/openstack-ansible-os_ceilometer/doc/source/index.rst

 This Ansible role installs and configures OpenStack ceilometer.

-The ceilometer API is served using Apache mod_wsgi by default.

 Meter and notification storage is configured to use a MongoDB backend by default.
 This role does not install and configure the MongoDB backend.
 Deployers wishing to use MongoDB must install and configure it prior to